 Recipe for Panda Express Orange Chicken (Copycat)

-The flavor of this Orange Chicken dish is identical to that of the popular Panda Express restaurant meal.
+The flavor of this Orange Chicken dish is identical to that of the famous Panda Express restaurant meal.
 The only exception is that it’s simple to create at home for a lower price.
 This recipe produces extremely soft chicken meat that has been marinated in a zesty orange sauce.
 I believe it easily outperforms the take-out equivalent!

-Another advantage of creating it at home is that you can completely control the ingredients and change them as needed.
+Another advantage of creating it at home is that you can completely control and change the ingredients as needed.
 For example, suppose you have a more prominent family or are having a party.
 In that case, you may double or quadruple the recipe.

-There may be a considerable amount of ingredients involved and many plates to clean, but this really does go together easily.
-Once you have a platter of delicious chicken ready to eat, you’ll forget about the mountain of pans you left behind!
+There may be many ingredients involved and many plates to clean, but this really does go together easily.
+Once you have a platter of delicious chicken, you’ll forget about the mountain of pans you left behind!

 How to Prepare Panda Express Orange Chicken:

 - Begin by making the sauce: Mix cornstarch, rice wine, water, orange juice, sesame oil, white sugar, brown sugar, white vinegar, orange zest, ginger, garlic, and red pepper flakes to produce the renowned sauce.
 You stir it first, then leave it until later.

 - Getting the chicken ready: To cook the chicken thighs, get two shallow dishes, add a whisked and salted egg to one, and put the flour and cornstarch combination in the other.
 The chicken chunks should then be dipped in the egg mix before being dredged in the flour dish.

 - Fry: In a large skillet or frying wok, heat the oil to 375 degrees F and fry the chicken chunks in groups until brown and cooked completely.
 When you’re finished, set it to the side.